osg-bosco/docs/docs/BoscoMultiUser.md

 ## Errors due to leftover files
 Bosco files on the submit host are in:
-   * =~/bosco/= - the release directory
+   * ~/bosco/ - the release directory
-   * =~/.bosco/= - some service files
+   * ~/.bosco/ - some service files
-   * =~/.ssh/= - the ssh key used by BOSCO
+   * ~/.ssh/ - the ssh key used by BOSCO

-If you used =bosco_uninstall= it will remove all BOSCO related files.
+If you used bosco_uninstall it will remove all BOSCO related files.
 If you removed BOSCO by hand you must pay attention.
-If the service key is still in =.ssh= but the other files are missing, during the execution of BOSCO commands you will get some unclear errors like
+If the service key is still in .ssh but the other files are missing, during the execution of BOSCO commands you will get some unclear errors like
 **"IOError: [Errno 2] No such file or directory: '/home/marco/.bosco/.pass'"** , **"OSError: [Errno 5] Input/output error"** , all followed by:
 <pre>Password-less ssh to marco@itb2.uchicago.edu did NOT work, even after adding the ssh-keys.
 Does the remote resource allow password-less ssh?